jeaye/ncurses-rs/README.md

 ncurses-rs
 ==========

-Massive work in progress.
-If, while using, you reach an unimplemented function: implement it and submit a pull request!
+If, while using, you reach an unimplemented
+function: implement it and submit a pull request!

 ## Building
+The compiled library will go to the `lib` directory.
 ```
-rustc src/lib.rs
+make
 ```

+## Examples
+Examples are on the way!